Entropic uncertainty relations from equiangular tight frames and their applications: Introduction

 \section{Introduction}

-Studies of discrete structures in finite-dimensional Hilbert spaces has a long history \cite{abfg19,fivo20}.
+Studies of discrete structures in finite-dimensional Hilbert spaces has a long history \cite{lint66,seidel73}.
 Such structures are interesting not only in their own rights but also due to potential application in quantum physics.
 Emerging technologies of quantum information processing gave a new stimulus to investigate finite sets of states with special properties.
-Mutually unbiased bases (MUBs) are one of the most known examples of this kind \cite{bz10}.
-Another remarkable paradigm of discrete structures is given by symmetric informationally complete measurements \cite{fhs2017}.
-Quantum and unitary designs are now considered as a powerful tool in quantum information science \cite{gross07,cirac18,dcel9,chart19}.
-On the other hand, the question of building such structures are often difficult to resolve \cite{fivo20}.
+Mutually unbiased bases (MUBs) are one of the most known examples of this kind \cite{ivano81,fields89}.
+Another remarkable paradigm of discrete structures is given by symmetric informationally complete measurements \cite{zauner11,rbksc04}.
+Quantum and unitary designs are considered as a powerful tool of quantum information theory \cite{gross07,cirac18,dcel9,chart19}.
+On the other hand, the question of building such structures are often difficult to resolve \cite{fhs2017,abfg19}.
 For instance, the maximal number of MUBs remains unknown even for $d=6$, i.e., for the smallest dimension that is not a prime power.

 Finite tight frames are a natural generalization of orthonormal bases \cite{waldron18}.
-Each of such frames can be applied to build a positive operator-valued measure.
-Positive operator-valued measures (POVMs) are an indispensable tool in quantum information science \cite{nielsen}.
+Each of such frames can be applied to build a positive operator-valued measure (POVM).
+POVMs are an indispensable tool in quantum information science \cite{nielsen}.
 Tight frames have also found use in signal processing and coding \cite{caskut}.
-Equiangular tight frames (ETFs) can be emphasized due to the same overlap between any two frame vectors.
-In a certain sense, this idea is similar to that is used to define a mutually unbiased basis.
+In equiangular tight frames (ETFs), any two frame vectors have the same overlap.
+In a certain sense, this idea is similar to that is used to define MUBs.
 Maximal sets of complex equiangular vectors provide symmetric informationally complete POVMs \cite{waldron18}.
-The existence of such POVMs for arbitrary dimensions is still an open question, though much many exact constructions have been found \cite{fhs2017,abb19}.
-This gives a rigid reason to study arbitrary ETFs in more detail and use them together with the maximal ones.
+The existence of such POVMs for arbitrary dimensions is still an open question, though several exact constructions have been found \cite{fhs2017,abb19,yard2020}.
+This gives a reason to study arbitrary ETFs in more detail and use them together with the maximal ones.